-Travel time between Ballarat and Melbourne is around 75 minutes, and less to Tullamarine International Airport.
+Travel time between Ballarat and Melbourne is between 75 minutes and 2 hours (depending on the suburb), and around 90 minutes to Tullamarine International Airport.

 The City of Ballarat is located on an area of land under the traditional custodianship of the Wathaurong people and is one of Australia's largest inland cities and the third largest city in Victoria with an estimated population of over 94,000 people.